 | Mechanism | Add organisms to the system | Fuel the existing system |

-Both prebiotics and probiotics influence the microbial ecosystem that drives hindgut fermentation.
-Since this system is responsible for fiber digestion and energy production, supporting microbial balance and activity is central to digestive health.
+Both prebiotics and probiotics influence the microbial ecosystem that drives fermentation.
+Since this system is responsible for fiber digestion and energy production, microbial stability directly affects:

 The key difference between prebiotics and probiotics lies in how they support the digestive system.
 Probiotics introduce microorganisms, while prebiotics support the ones already present.

-Both are part of a larger system that includes diet, feeding consistency, hydration, and overall management.
-When viewed together, they contribute to a more complete approach to equine gut health.
+Both operate within a larger system that includes diet, feeding consistency, hydration, and overall management.

 Probiotics introduce beneficial microorganisms, while prebiotics provide nutrients that support existing microbes.